MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 ```

 To record a test plan,

   - "File -> Templates -> Select Template: 'Recording' -> Create".
   - Open 'Workbench',
   - Select 'HTTP(S) Test Script Recorder'
   - Scroll down and click 'Start' at the bottom, click 'Ok'.

-There is now a proxy on port 8888.
-Note that this isn't a 'transparent proxy'.
+Port 8888 is now a proxy server.
+Note that this isn't a 'transparent proxy', so HTTPS requests require special shenanigans (that was the 'ok' dialog).
 Clients must do some extra work crafting requests for them to be proxied (and therefor recorded by JMeter).

 You can 'record' requests by [configuring your browser](http://www.wikihow.com/Change-Proxy-Settings), or from the command line via an environment variable: